Classof2020/classof2020.github.io/README.md

 ### Goals

-- Share stories of real world experiences using GitHub in open Government
 - Demystify open source terminology
 - Showcase the class members to promote connections and sharing between individuals.
 - Make getting started with GitHub easier